Black hole thermodynamics from logotropic fluids: Metric solutions and energy conditions

 \subsection{Matching the energy conditions}

 In order to guarantee the energy conditions to hold and to investigate their effects in the framework of our solution, we shall now compute the stress-energy tensor induced by Eq.~\eqref{eq:metric}.
-In the tetrad formalism, the stress-energy tensor can be written as
+It is convenient to adopt the tetrad formalism, in which the stress-energy tensor can be written as